Over-stimulation and special events often go hand in hand.

 It's not a post from me without mentioning Fred Rogers and his words of wisdom on celebrating holidays and birthdays.
 He emphasizes keeping the event simple and not worrying too much about making it the "perfect" day.
 There's even a paragraph on how to deal with disappoint, from the child and from caregivers.

-My posts from last year also cover celebrations and holidays.
+These posts also cover celebrations and holidays:

 - If you're looking to inspire a mood for giving instead of getting: Giving Happiness